ZacharyBork/NectarGAN/docs/getting_started/toolbox_training.md

 ##### Reference: [`NectarGAN Toolbox Documentation`](/docs/toolbox.md)

 ## Launching the ToolBox
-With NectarGAN installed via your preferred method, you can launch the Nectargan Toolbox as follows:
+With NectarGAN installed in your Python environment via your preferred method, you can launch the Nectargan Toolbox using the following command:
 ```bash
 python -m nectargan.start.toolbox
 ```